open-gitops/documents/PRINCIPLES.md

 3. **State Reconciliation Is Continuous**

     Software agents continuously, and automatically, compare a system's state to its _Desired State_.
-    If the actual and desired states differ for any reason, automated actions to reconcile them are initiated.
+    If these states differ for any reason, automated actions to reconcile them are initiated.

 4. **Intentional Changes Only Through Versioning**